What if we sell the company's assets to another company, then knock the insolvent company over?

 Definition of a transaction at an undervalue

-If the company is no longer viable and the directors believe that the company has no future, it may be tempting to "move" or sell some of the assets across to another trading company or partnership.
-The first warning is think carefully before doing that!
+If the company is no longer viable, and the directors believe that the company has no future, it may be tempting to "move" or sell some of the assets across to another trading company or partnership or individual.

 If the company has assets that actually belong to say a bank or Hire Purchase company, then these assets must not be sold or transferred without their explicit written approval.